What42Pizza/LooF/Documentation/Default Modules.md

 - **"read file as byteArray", FilePath (string or table {string, ...})**
   - Pushes the contents of the file at FilePath to the general stack as a byteArray.
   - Errors if the file at FilePath does not exist or if the file at FilePath is a folder.
+- **read file as image, FilePath (string or table {string, ...})**
+  - Pushes the decompressed image (depending on the file extension) of the file at FilePath to the general stack as a byteArray.
+  - Errors if the file at FilePath does not exist or if the file at FilePath is a folder.
 - **"write to file", FilePath (string or table {string, ...}), Contents (table {string, ...} or byteArray)**
   - Writes the data of Contents to the file at FilePath (which is created if necessary).
+- **"write to file as image", FilePath (string or table {string, ...}), Image (byteArray)**
+  - Writes the compressed version of Contents (depending of the file extension) to the file at FilePath (which is created if necessary).
 - **"delete file", FilePath (string or table {string, ...})**
   - Deletes the file at FilePath.
   - Errors if the file at FilePath cannot be found.